Soft Power: Fashion’s quiet rebellion against the manosphere

 Image: Isidore Montag/Daniele Obberauch/Fior-Dragone/Gorunway.com

-The recent Paris clothing shows for men revealed a quiet revolution in men’s wear.
+The recent Paris fashion shows for men revealed a quiet revolution in menswear.

 At Louis Vuitton, Pharrell Williams sent models down the runway in Western-fringed leather, delicate lace shirts, and sun-kissed pastels — a cowboy dream softened by romance.